Bitten by the writing bug? Or just wondering which journal might be a good fit for your latest research idea?

 NEXT, use Cabell's Directory to look up the journal(s) of choice to target that you found in Ulrich's.
 Cabell's will tell you a journal's acceptance rate, length of time to publication, and type of peer-review process the journal utilizes.
 (Note: not as comprehensive as Ulrich's, so you may not be able to find certain journals listed in it.)

-NEXT, use the Directory of Open Access Journals (DOAJ) to look up journal(s) considered "safe."
-DOAJ is a community-curated online director that indexes and provides access to high quality, open access, peer-reviewed journals.
-The DOAJ is independent.
+NEXT, use the Directory of Open Access Journals (DOAJ)to look up journal(s) considered "safe."
+DOAJ is a community-curated online directory that indexes and provides access to high quality, open access, peer-reviewed journals.
+DOAJ is independent.
 All funding is via donations, 22% of which comes from sponsors and 78% from members and publisher members.
 All DOAJ services are free of charge including being indexed in DOAJ.
 All data is freely available.

 Interested in finding out how wide a sphere of influence a journal has?
 Try these sources:

-If an offer to publish sounds too good to be true: better check the publisher carefully.
+If an offer to publish sounds too good to be true: examine the publisher carefully.
 Predatory publishers prey upon the "publish or perish" mentality that can permeate academia.
 Don't be caught unaware.
 Check out Beall's List of Predatory Publishers to determine if:

 (Beall's List is continually updated.)